General Ledger Basics: Definition and Examples

 Non-operating or other income accounts refer to business income that’s unrelated to core business operations and generally takes place outside of day-to-day operations.

-Below are examples of non-operating or other income accounts:
+Examples of non-operating or other income accounts include:

 • Gain on sale of assets